...

 Cost

-The Subclass 806 Partner Visa has a base application fee starting from AUD4,990.00.
+The Subclass 806 Partner Visa has a total application fee of AUD $7,190.
 Additionally, there is an extra charge for each family member included in the application.

 The payment for this visa is divided into two instalments:

-1. First Instalment: Pay the initial instalment when submitting your application.
+1. First Instalment: Pay the initial instalment of $5,125 when submitting your 804 visa application.

-2. Second Instalment: Pay the second instalment when requested by the authorities.
+2. Second Instalment: Pay the second instalment of $2,065 when requested by the Department of Home Affairs.

 Please note that there may be additional costs for health checks, police certificates, and biometrics for each applicant.